Love Song (2000 film)

-Love Song is a 2000 film produced for television by MTV and directed by Julie Dash.
+Love Song is a 2000 American romantic drama television film directed by Julie Dash and written by Josslyn Luckett.
 The film stars Monica, Christian Kane, Rachel True and Essence Atkins.
-It was released on December 1, 2000.
+It aired on MTV on December 1, 2000.

 Plot

 Camille Livingston is the reserved, sheltered only child and daughter of prosperous African American parents in New Orleans.
 She attends school, works with under privileged inner city children and lives with her two roommates.
 Camille has been dating Calvin, who looks up to Camille's father and appears to be following him into medicine.
 It is also understood that Camille will follow Calvin and work in some type of medical field.
 Her life is considered by her and people around her to be "normal" and what is expected.

 Then, on her 21st birthday, she is attended to at a gas station by Billy Ryan Gallo, a mechanic during the day who turns out to be a blues musician at night.
 When Camille shows up at Thelma's Bar later that evening, Billy formally introduces himself and then serenades her from the stage, much to her surprise and the amusement of her roommates.

 Camille runs into Billy again when she is out with Calvin and Billy is playing at the restaurant/casino.
 Impressed with Billy's style, Calvin asks if he can buy Billy a drink and Billy joins them at their table and does not let on that he already has met Camille.
 After a short conversation, Billy invites both to Thelma's Bar the following evening, but Calvin declines saying he will be out of town.

 The next day, Camille goes alone to Thelma's and watches again as Billy takes the stage and appears to be singing only to her.
 When his set is complete, Billy asks if Camille will go out and about New Orleans, a town where Camille has lived for over ten years but has never experienced.
 The night sees Camille and Billy visiting clubs, riding around, laughing, dancing and being very free and comfortable with each other.
 They then go to a club where she is handed a mic and spontaneously sings with a powerful voice that leaves Billy awed.

 As the chemistry between the two heats up, Camille retreats back to her safe world and Billy, respecting her decision, asks if she would consider singing in his new band.
 Camille agrees and the two begin a musical friendship.
 They decide to try their act out at Camille's college's open mic night, with Billy playing guitar and Camille singing.
 During the song, Camille captures the gaze of both Billy and the audience and when the song is complete, they receive a standing ovation.
-Afterwards, energised by their performance, Camille stares at Billy and unexpectedly kisses him.
+Afterwards, energized by their performance, Camille stares at Billy and unexpectedly kisses him.
 Billy kisses her back and questions if she knows who she wants to be with.
 Camille confidently tells Billy she wants to be with him and the two kiss again.